 - 1/26/21.
 Article/link cleanup.

-Before we dive into the Sennheiser e945 vs. e935, grab a snack, sit back and relax because…
+Before we dive right into the Shure SM7 vs. SM7B, grab a snack, sit back and relax because…

 You’ve come to the right place!!

 What I will bring you in this article